 Becoming a sonographer typically takes about 2 to 4 years, depending on the type of program you choose.
 Most students complete either an associate's degree program (which takes about 2 years) or a bachelor's degree program (which can take up to 4 years).
 During this time, you'll study anatomy, physiology, medical terminology, and gain hands-on experience through clinical training.

-Becoming a medical sonographer in Utah offers stable income, strong job security, and a chance to make a difference in patients’ lives using cutting-edge imaging technology.
+Becoming a medical sonographer in Utah offers a stable income, strong job security, and the chance to make a difference in patients' lives using cutting-edge imaging technology.

 Ready to take the next step?
-Explore accredited sonography programs on Dreambound!
+Explore accredited sonography programs on Dreambound today!

 Athena is Co-founder and CEO of Dreambound.